Amridge University: Academics

 In keeping with its Christian heritage, Amridge University provides educational opportunities through five schools: the College of Business and Leadership, the College of General Studies, the School of Education and Human Services, the Turner School of Theology, and the School of Continuing Education.
 It is accredited by the Southern Association of Colleges and Schools.
 Additionally, it is approved by the Alabama Department of Postsecondary Education and the Tennessee Higher Education Commission.

 Facilities

-Campuses

 The institution's main campus in Montgomery, Alabama lies alongside Auburn University Montgomery just north of Interstate 85 at the Taylor Road exit.
 The campus consists of a single two-story complex, the Morgan W. Brown Building, that houses classrooms and the library on the ground floor and administrative offices upstairs.
 Classrooms are equipped with extensive multimedia equipment to allow live Internet streaming of instruction and lecture.
 Instructors can also transmit computer data, video, or still pictures.
 Each student's desk has a computer workstation.
-There is building-wide Wi-Fi access.

-Libraries

 The Amridge University library features a large collection of religious books and theological reference works.
 It holds 80,000 titles, 1,200 serial subscriptions, and 800 audiovisual materials.
-The library is linked with other libraries across the US to ensure availability of books that may be borrowed through interlibrary lending.
-Its card catalog is accessible for online searching by students, faculty, and staff.